 Four stamps from Albergaria Pinheiro in our credentials

-The rain subsided for a brief moment and we’ve visited the local supermercado to buy ingredients for dinner.
-I’ve also stopped at the pharmacy – one never knew what I could find for my swollen ankle!
+The rain stopped for a brief moment and we visited the local supermercado to buy ingredients for dinner.
+We also made a trip to the pharmacy … our purchases included some needles, voltaren patches and (more) pain tablets!

-My swollen foot – now looks like a balloon!
+My swollen foot has now taken the shape of a balloon

-With the rain still continuing outside, we went to bed … thankful that we have a roof over our heads tonight!
+With the rain still falling outside, we went to bed … thankful to have a roof over our heads tonight!

 Click here for Day 8 …

 5 thoughts on “CAMINO PORTUGUESE – DAY 7”

 As you have said, the Portuguese people are indeed some of the nicest and sweetest people that you could ever hope to meet.